TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-availability-networkingfirewallrulesprivatelinkorvn.md

 ## Quick tips

-Also, be sure to consider the following points.
+Make sure to consider the following points.

 * If you need to connect your server to Azure Kubernetes Services (AKS), see [Connecting Azure Kubernetes Service and Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/concepts-aks).
 * If you're having issues connecting with SSL, see [Configure SSL connectivity in your application](https://docs.microsoft.com/azure/mysql/howto-configure-ssl).